Egypt: Challenging discrimination against religious minorities

-A film will be produced based on the reports findings which will highlight religious discrimination in Egypt.
+- A film was produced based on the reports findings which highlighted religious discrimination in Egypt.

-Two roundtable events between government officials and religious minority activists.
-One roundtable between minority activists and members of the constitutional committee presented MRG recommendations on Freedom of Religion and Minority Rights in the coming Constitution, as well as ensure that minority voices are heard by the drafting committee.
-MRG recommendations are based on its most recent field research conducted this year on the status of religious minorities in Egypt, which will be published in its upcoming report.
+- Two round table events between government officials and religious minority activists.
+One round table between minority activists and members of the constitutional committee presented MRG recommendations on Freedom of Religion and Minority Rights in the coming Constitution, as well as ensure that minority voices are heard by the drafting committee.
+MRG recommendations are based on its most recent field research conducted this year on the status of religious minorities in Egypt, which was published in its report.

 MRG’s normal policy is to work through local partner organizations that are based in a country and understand the context, opportunities and constraints fully.
 However, in Egypt there are strict rules about international organizations transferring funding to local organizations which can make this very difficult or impossible.
 We have therefore decided not to have formal partnership arrangements but to work closely with a number of local organizations, cooperating with them, inviting them to events and getting their advice on the situation and views of the communities they work with.